kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-13-Grand-Theft-Auto-A-peek-of-BLE-relay-attack.md

 ### HOW IT BEGIN

 <p align="justify">
 About 7 years ago, security researcher Stawomir Jasek released a tool called Gattacker.
-It aims to use as a Man-in-the-Middle and analysis tool for BLE devices.
-However, IOT Hacking was very popular at the time, but car hackers are still waiting for their moment.
-In 2022 MAY, an independent security researcher Martin Herfurt published a project called TEMPA, which presented several vulnerabilities he found on Tesla.
-One of his tricks to hack the Tesla PhoneKey was BLE Relay, and the tool he used was Gattacker.
+It was designed to function as a Man-in-the-Middle and analysis tool for BLE devices.
+At that time, IoT hacking was very popular, but car hackers were still waiting for their moment.
+In May 2022, independent security researcher Martin Herfurt published a project called TEMPA, which revealed several vulnerabilities he discovered in Tesla vehicles.
+One of his methods for hacking the Tesla PhoneKey system involved a BLE relay attack, and the tool he used was Gattacker.
 </p>

 ![1](https://github.com/user-attachments/assets/731cf701-38b3-4438-b547-2c5e30a4127e)

 <p align="justify">
-This immediately attracted my attention; in Martin’s article, he mentioned by using software like gattacker, it is possible to relay the information between the PhoneKey and the Tesla vehicle on a protocol level.
-Furthermore, the advantage of the protocol-based relay attack is the distance between the victim and the vehicle is not limited by physical constraints.
-This is sounds very exciting because that means we are not only able to drive away the Tesla, but the victim can be in any part of the world, as long as there is Internet access.
-However, it also brought up the questions like how reliable this method is.
-More importantly, does it work on other modern vehicles that also implement the Phonekey function?
+This immediately caught my attention.
+In Martin’s article, he mentioned that by using software like Gattacker, it is possible to relay information between the PhoneKey and the Tesla vehicle at the protocol level.
+Furthermore, the advantage of a protocol-based relay attack is that the distance between the victim and the vehicle is not constrained by physical proximity.
+This sounds very exciting because it means that not only could we potentially drive away the Tesla, but the victim could be anywhere in the world, as long as there is Internet access.
+However, this raises questions about how reliable this method is.
+More importantly, does it work on other modern vehicles that also implement the PhoneKey function?
 </p>

 <img width="715" alt="2" src="https://github.com/user-attachments/assets/96ec40f6-d97f-4bf7-8179-879f5c736d32">

 <p align="justify">
-Before we jump on to messing with all the cars, let us first understand some background knowledge of the BLE relay attack.
-The Tesla Model 3 and Y implement a BLE-based passive entry system called PhoneKey.
-As the name suggests, Tesla owners can use an authorized mobile phone to unlock and control the vehicle within a proximity range.
-In addition, all the cryptographic challenge-response operations were conducted over BLE.
-But here is a catch, even the Tesla PhoneKey has implemented the challenge-response as authenticate mechanism.
-They did not enable the BLE link-layer pairing/encryption, which make it the perfect target of Gattacker.
+Before we jump into tampering with cars, let's first understand some background on the BLE relay attack.
+The Tesla Model 3 and Model Y use a BLE-based passive entry system called PhoneKey.
+As the name suggests, Tesla owners can use an authorized mobile phone to unlock and control the vehicle within a certain proximity.
+Additionally, all cryptographic challenge-response operations are conducted over BLE.
+However, there’s a catch: although the Tesla PhoneKey uses challenge-response as an authentication mechanism, it does not enable BLE link-layer pairing or encryption.
+This makes it an ideal target for Gattacker.
 </p>

 ### THE SUCCESS

 <p align="justify">
-For the first attempt, we have Gattacker running on two laptops; relay the Tesla Model 3 traffic through a local WIFI connection.
-Turns out Martin was right.
-The 7 years old, Gattacker still works as a charm.
+For the first attempt, we had Gattacker running on two laptops, relaying the Tesla Model 3's traffic through a local Wi-Fi connection.
+It turns out Martin was right—despite being 7 years old, Gattacker still works like a charm.
 </p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1Vsf6irr4Sc"